at the Eloise Butler Wildflower Garden

 The Friends have undertaken funding various projects over the years to benefit the Eloise Butler Wildflower Garden and Bird Sanctuary.
 These projects are jointly worked out between the Friends and the Minneapolis Park & Recreation Board (MPRB).
-These projects are funded from donations and memorials received by The Friends.
-The most recent projects are shown below.
+Our Student Transportation Grant Program pays for bus transportation to bring school children from eligible Minneapolis schools to the Garden for a nature class.
+These projects are funded from annual supporter giving, other donations and memorials received by The Friends.
+The most recent funding years are shown below.

-During 2021 The Friends are accumulating funds for our contribution to upcoming improvements to the Garden Shelter which will add space to better support staff and visitors.
+The Friends began reserving funds for our contribution to planned improvements to the Garden Shelter which will add space to better support staff and visitors.
 The majority of the funding will be provided by the MPRB.
 Planning and design in underway.

 (1) Purchase of flowers, ferns and sedges for replanting areas of the Garden where needed or where renovation work is being done.